cinecert/imf-vtfp/readme.md

 Having

-    o an IMF Composition Playlist (CPL) and o a UUID value identifying a virtual track in that CPL (the `track-id`);
+    - an IMF Composition Playlist (CPL) and
+    - a UUID value identifying a virtual track in that CPL (the `track-id`);
-    o an intermediate list to contain canonical timeline metadata (initially empty)
+    - an intermediate list to contain canonical timeline metadata (initially empty)

 The set of `Resource` elements in the subject Composition Playlist, where the element is a descendant of a sub-class of SequenceType having a TrackId value equal to